Panasonic GH1 versus Panasonic LX100

 |Sony RX100 IV (⇒ lft | rgt)||1-inch||20.0||5472||3648||4K/30p||22.8||12.6||591||70|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the LX100 provides a better video resolution than the GH1.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the LX100 provides a better video resolution than the GH1.
 It can shoot movie footage at 4K/30p, while the GH1 is limited to 1080/24p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the LX100 offers a substantially higher resolution than the one in the GH1 (2764k vs 1440k dots).
-The adjacent table lists some of the other core features of the Panasonic GH1 and Panasonic LX100 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The table below summarizes some of the other core capabilities of the Panasonic GH1 and Panasonic LX100 in connection with corresponding information for a sample of similar cameras.
+If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Panasonic GH1 (⇒ rgt)||1440||no||3.0||460||swivel||no||4000||3.0||10.5||no|